top of page

 (Temazcal)

-A Native American Sweat Lodge - also known as Temazcal, originating from the Nahuatl word for "house of heat" or "sweat lodge" - is a dome-shaped structure used for purification ceremonies that involve heating rocks to create steam.
-Sweat lodges are traditional sacred spaces for spiritual healing, cleansing the body, mind, and spirit, and connecting with Nature.
+A Native American Sweat Lodge, also known as a Temazcal, originating from the Nahuatl word for "house of heat" or "sweat lodge," is a dome-shaped structure used for purification ceremonies that involve heating rocks to create steam.

-The ceremonies, led by the Ceremonial Leader or Shaman, include preparation, prayer, chants, drumming, and purification.
 Participants sit in the darkened lodge, and water is poured over the heated stones.
 Natural healing herbs enhance the steam's cleansing effect.

-of physical heat and spiritual rituals provides profound relaxation and mental clarity.
+The combination of physical heat and spiritual rituals provides profound relaxation and mental clarity.

 We form a balanced relationship with our Earth, our Self, and the Community of Life around us.

-We offer monthly Public Sweat Lodge Purification Ceremonies that are open for the community, and everybody is welcome to participate.
+in Weed, California, that are open for the community, and everybody is welcome to participate.

-Next Public Sweat Lodge Purification Ceremony
+Next Public Sweat Lodge Purification Ceremony (Temazcal):

-Location: Weed, CA, 96094
+Weed, CA, 96094.

 Please refrain from wearing any perfume or cologne.